statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

   turnNum: 1,
 };

-// Support this state by providing a signature on it
+// Collect a support proof by getting all participants to sign this state signState(sixEachStatePreFS, mySigningKey);
+signState(sixEachStatePreFS, hubSigningKey);

 // Desposit plenty of funds ON CHAIN const amount = parseUnits('12', 'wei');